kevinhennessy/Angular_Sig/Session 2/readme.md

-# Session 2 - TypeScript Intro, Getting Started
+# Session 2 - Routing, Forms

 Slides for the session can be found at [kevinhennessy.github.io/angular2/Session2](http://kevinhennessy.github.io/angular2/Session2)